Penguin-tech/simple-url-shortener/README.md

 # simple url shortener
  Exercising and learning some new technologies!
  Objective is to create a simple ULR shortener python app running in k8s, storing the data in a DB.

- POST a long URL → get a short code
+ Posting a long URL → get a short code
  Access the short code → redirect to the original URL

  Roadmap: